Cretan Revolt (1897–1898): European reaction

 According to Kerofilas, the purpose of this bombing was to shoot down the Greek flag flying over Akrotiri.
-The fleet sent the rebels received a final ultimatum to remove the flag.
+The fleet sent the rebels a final ultimatum to remove the flag.
 Venizelos himself replied: "You have cannons.
 Pull!
 But our flag will not fall."
 According to account, a young Greek Cretan threw himself in front of the bombs and raised the banner, provoking the admiration even of the European admirals.

 March 1897

 In March 1897, the French and British fleets settled in positions opposite Akrotiri, making the blockade even stricter.
 On 10 March, Venizelos received the French, Italian and British admirals.

 Faced with the Cretan problem, the European powers had three solutions: